Astral-Lab/D2SymbolTracker/README.md

 ### Why did I make Symbol Tracker?
 > In September 2022 I started learning Web Development and wanted to put what I had learned to the test.
+> I did not feel like there was good guide and popele were still confused on how to unlock the chest.

+### Can't I just watch a YouTube video or look at a picture to find the symbols?
+>

 ### You said you released Symbol Tracker back in September, why did I not hear about it then?
 > Great question!
 And yes, I did release it back in September.
 On the initial September release, Symbol Tracker only had support for the King's Fall raid, so the website